 Boarding the heritage train itself gives you a feeling of royalty.
 The coaches have four coupes each with two toilets at each end of the coach.
-The coupe are decorated with ethnic furnitures that reminds you of the opulence of the royal era.
-Additional in room facilities that make your stay on the train extremely luxurious include intercoms, television sets and cable connectivity, wall-to-wall carpets.
+The coupe is decorated with ethnic furniture that reminds you of the opulence of the royal era.
+Additional in-room facilities that make your stay on the train extremely luxurious include intercoms, television sets, and cable connectivity, wall-to-wall carpets.

 The two restaurants – Maharaja and Maharani are meant to give you a royal dining.
 Indian as well as Continental dishes are served as per your wishes.
 A bar with quality stock is also available for the lovers of alcohol.